jwe4ec/ttt-p1-main-analysis/README.md

 ### Code

 The present repo uses the following scripts from the `/TRACK to TREAT/Code/Cleaning Data` folder as a starting point for centralized data cleaning.
-Given that in general the Qualtrics data seem to have been cleaned before the LifePak data (after which each dataset was deidentified), in the present repo the scripts have been numbered in the order to be run.
+Given that in general the Qualtrics data seem to have been cleaned before the LifePak data (after which each dataset was deidentified), in this repo the scripts have been numbered in the order to be run.

 #### `01_ttt_phase1_qualtrics_cleaning.Rmd`